Last updated: 2026-01-13

 . -

-Choose which statistics to display by clicking on Per vehicle, By customer, By service, or By office.
+Choose which statistics you want to view by clicking on Per vehicle, By customer, By service, By office or Overview.
 If you click on By office, the aggregated statistics for the office are shown.

 -